(0) Download the release and unzip it.

 org.matsim.run.Controler" line again, you first need to erase the contents of the

 output/ITERS/it.0/run0.0.events.xml.gz.
 This contains a lot of information that can be visualized.
-Now, when you start the visualizer (called VIA, you can download a free version under http://senozon.com/de/produkte/via), you should see a large, black area.
+Now, when you start the visualizer (called Via, a free version is available for download), you should see a large, black area.
 This is where the traffic will be visualized.
-On the right side of this area, you see a smaller area with 5 icons on the top ("
+On the left side of this area, you see a smaller area with 4 icons on the top ("

-Data Sources").
-Now you can either drag and drop files into this section (e.g. a network.xml, or events.xml.gz), or click the green "+" at the bottom to select a file to be added.
+Data Sources).
+Now you can either drag and drop files into this section (e.g. a network.xml, or events.xml.gz), or click the "+" at the bottom to select a file to be added.
 Use either option to add first

 network.xml to the list of available data and then